VMFA-134: 1958-1986

-Redesignated again on July 1, 1962, as Marine Attack Squadron 134 (VMA-134), Marine Air Reserve Training Detachment, Marine Air Reserve Training Command, Los Alamitos, California.
+Redesignated again on 1 July 1962, as Marine Attack Squadron 134 (VMA-134), Marine Air Reserve Training Detachment, Marine Air Reserve Training Command, Los Alamitos, California.
 In February 1965 they were again reassigned to Marine Aircraft Group 43, 4th Marine Aircraft Wing.
 1971 saw the squadron move to Marine Corps Air Station El Toro, California, assigned to Marine Aircraft Group 46, flying Douglas A-4F (Skyhawk) aircraft and with squadron designation of, [the] Skyhawks.
-The last redesignation of the squadron occurred on October 1, 1983, as Marine Fighter Attack Squadron 134 with transition to the F-4 Phantom II, still attached to MAG 46.
+The last redesignation of the squadron occurred on 1 October 1983, as Marine Fighter Attack Squadron 134 with transition to the F-4 Phantom II, still attached to MAG 46.

 1990s & 2000s

-On July 21, 2004, two F/A-18 Hornets of VMFA-134 suffered a mid-air collision over the Columbia River, 120 miles east of Portland, Oregon, shortly after 1430, killing both Marines in F/A-18B, BuNo 162870.
+On 21 July 2004, two F/A-18 Hornets of VMFA-134 suffered a mid-air collision over the Columbia River, 120 miles east of Portland, Oregon, shortly after 1430, killing both Marines in F/A-18B, BuNo 162870.
 The pilot of F/A-18A, BuNo 163097, 'MF-04', ejected and landed nearby on a hillside west of Arlington, Oregon, suffering minor injuries.
 The fighters were on their way to the Boardman Air Force Range, where the Oregon Air National Guard trains, when they collided.
 Another spokesman told the Associated Press that the planes were on a low-altitude training exercise.

+Future Plans

+VMFA-134 is expected to make a return in 2031, flying the F-35C out of MCAS Miramar according to the current transition plan.